 However, you should keep in mind that these are both big jobs with a lot of responsibility.
 Appointing the same person to both roles may be asking a lot of him or her.
 If you find that you’re struggling to think of people to appoint, you may want to consider looking for an estate planning attorney.

-Your agent and your executor will play key roles in taking care of your affairs at the end of your life and beyond.
+Your power of attorney agent and executor will play key roles in taking care of your affairs at the end of your life and beyond.
 Consequently, it’s paramount that you choose people who you trust and believe to be highly competent.
+Additionally, make these choices very carefully, as these people will also have a large effect on your family after you’re gone.

 Tips for Planning Your Estate